-I looked up to see her dressing the wound on my forearm.
-She keeps looking up at me while she works.
-The wound aches, giving the feeling it is deep.
+I looked down and saw her dressing some wounds on my forearm.
+She kept looking up at me while she worked.
+The wound ached, giving the feeling of a deep wound.
 I am sure I won’t like what it looks like.

-She keeps looking up to me, half watching her work, half me.
-She is smiling but it appears fakes.
+She keeps looking up to me, half watching her work, not entirely focused.
+She is smiling but it appears not real.
 More for her own good than mine.

 Why am I even in a hospital?

-She smiles again, real this time.
-She is done.
+The nurse smiles again, real one this time.
+She was done.
 Without fuss, she gets up and removes herself from the room.
-I am tired so I close my eyes.
-As I fall asleep I ask myself again “Why am I in hospital?”
+I am tired, close my eyes, then as I fall asleep I ask myself again “Why am I in hospital?”

 There is a dazed feeling in my head.
 I am awake but not entirely aware.
 Like a spirit being pulled through the night.

-I am being taken out of bed, dressed then led down some corridors.
-The nurses, both male, one on each side, stop outside a door, knock, then wait for the summons.
+I am taken out of bed, dressed and led down some corridors.
+The nurses, both male, one on each side, stop outside a door, knock, then wait for the summons to enter.

 The doctor then smiles at me.
 His eyes look clever, sharp, and attentive.

 “How are you feeling today?” he asks

 “Um, I feel a little strange actually.”
 I answer.